AromaKitsune/Windows-XAML-Styles/README.md

 1. Launch the Windhawk app.
 2. Find the "Windows 11 Notification Center Styler" mod.
-3. Click "Details".
-4. Go to the "Advanced" tab.
+3. Go to the mod's "Advanced" tab.
-5. Add `TextInputHost.exe` to the custom process inclusion list.
+4. Add `TextInputHost.exe` to the custom process inclusion list.
-6. Click "Save".
+5. Click "Save".
-7. Go to System Settings → Personalisation → Text input, and use Dark theme.
+6. Go to System Settings → Personalisation → Text input, and use Dark theme.
-8. Restart `TextInputHost.exe` with Task Manager for changes to take effect.
+7. Restart `TextInputHost.exe` with Task Manager for changes to take effect.

 ## How to make my own custom XAML styles?